-We know that, because of this, many people are reluctant even to seek a proper diagnosis (which could unlock the support they need).
-Little attention is given to the many potentially good years which may pass between diagnosis and the end of life, or to the fact that life, even with dementia, can still be meaningful, with the right support and adjustments.
-In the research world there is an (arguably undue) focus on finding a cure (though no real hope that this will come any time soon).
+1 Degenier, T A human rights model of disability (2014) Little attention is given to the many potentially good years which may pass between diagnosis and the end of life, or to the fact that life, even with dementia, can still be meaningful, with the right support and adjustments.
+One consequence is that, in the research world, there is an overriding focus on finding a cure (though no real hope that this will come any time soon).
 And in the public, media and health/care spheres there is a preoccupation with loss and deficit.
+Suzanne Cahill explains the limitations of this model (Cahill, 2019)2: